 Enterprise Risk Management (ERM) at Givaudan includes all types of risks in terms of their nature, their sources or their consequences.
-The risk assessment follows an annual cycle coordinated by the Corporate Compliance Officer.
+The risk assessment follows a 6 months cycle coordinated by the Corporate Compliance Officer.
 It involves managers from all business areas to identify risk profiles and opportunities they present for Givaudan.
 The current major risk areas include water risk.